 ARTICLE VII.
 MANAGEMENT AND FINANCES

 Section 1.
-GOVERNING BOARD - The Minnesota Chapter shall be governed between Annual Meetings by a Governing Board composed of the President, President-Elect, Past-President, Secretary, Treasurer, and four Board Members at Large.
+GOVERNING BOARD – The Chapter shall be governed between Annual Meetings by a Governing Board composed of the President, President-Elect, Past-President, Secretary, Treasurer, and four Board Members at Large.

-CLAUSE A - CONDUCT - The Governing Board shall conduct its affairs in conformance with the provisions of these Bylaws, and those of The Wildlife Society.
+CLAUSE A - CONDUCT - The Governing Board shall conduct its affairs in conformance with the provisions of these Bylaws, and those of the Society.
 The Board is authorized to act for the Chapter between meetings and shall report its interim actions to the members at each succeeding membership meeting.
 Any Board action may be overridden by majority vote of the Chapter members in good standing attending a membership meeting.

 CLAUSE B - ATTENDANCE - Members may attend Board meetings, but may not vote at such meetings.
 Committee Chairs should attend meetings as necessary to report on activities and provide input into discussions, but may not vote.

 Section 2.
-FINANCE - Funds of the Minnesota Chapter shall be under the supervision of the Board and shall be handled by the Treasurer.
-The financial records of the Minnesota Chapter shall be periodically examined, at a minimum annually, by the Audit Committee (Article VIII, Section 2G).
+FINANCE - Funds of the Chapter shall be under the supervision of the Board and shall be handled by the Treasurer.
+The financial records of the Chapter shall be periodically examined, at a minimum annually, by the Audit Committee (Article VIII, Section 2G).

 CLAUSE A - The Treasurer need not be bonded.